Kwls1dev/Habit-Tracker/README.md

 # Requirements
-To run this project will be necessary to install flask with teh following PIP:
+To run this project will be necessary Python 3 and to install flask.
+Flask module can be installed with the following command on your terminal:

 "pip install flask"